-Our accounting policies are more fully described in the footnotes to our consolidated financial statements contained elsewhere in this report.
-As disclosed in the footnotes to our consolidated financial statements, the preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities at the date of the financial statements, and revenues and expenses during the period reported.
+Our accounting policies are more fully described in the "Notes to Financial Statements" contained elsewhere in this report.
+As disclosed in the "Notes to Financial Statements", the preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities at the date of the financial statements, and revenues and expenses during the period reported.
 Actual results could differ from those estimates.
 Refer to note 2 "Summary of Significant Accounting Policies" in the "Notes to Financial Statements" of our form 10-K for the fiscal year ended September 30, 2002.

 In December 2002, the Financial Accounting Standards Board approved the issuance of FASB Statement No. 148 "Accounting for Stock-Based Compensation - Transition and Disclosure."
 The statement amends FASB Statement No. 123 "Accounting for Stock-Based Compensation" to provide alternative methods of transition for a voluntary change to the fair value based method of accounting for stock based employee compensation.
 In addition Statement No. 148 amends the disclosure requirements of Statement No. 123 to require more prominent disclosures in both annual and interim financial statements about the method of accounting for stock-based employee compensation and the effect of the method used on reported results.
-This statement is effective for financial statements for fiscal years ending and for interim periods beginning after December 15, 2002.
-The company is analyzing the additional requirements of this Statement and will include the required disclosures in its Form 10-Q for the quarter ending March 31, 2003.
+This statement is effective for financial statements for fiscal years ending and for interim periods beginning after December 15, 2002, accordingly our "Notes to Financial Statements" now include these new disclosures.